Analytic approach to $S^1$-equivariant Morse inequalities: Abstract

 \section{Abstract}

-It is well known that the cohomology groups of a closed manifold $M$ can be reconstructed using the gradient dynamical of a Morse-Smale function $f\colon M\to \R$.
+The cohomology groups of a closed manifold $M$ can be reconstructed using the gradient flow of a Morse-Smale function $f\colon M\to \R$.
 A direct result of this construction are Morse inequalities that provide lower bounds for the number of critical points of $f$ in term of Betti numbers of $M$.
-These inequalities can be deduced through a purely analytic method by studying the asymptotic behaviour of the deformed Laplacian operator.
-This method was introduced by E. Witten and has inspired a numbers of great achievements in Geometry and Topology in few past decades.
-In this paper, adopting the Witten approach, we provide an analytic proof for; the so called; equivariant Morse inequalities when the underlying manifold is acted on by the Lie group $G=S^1$ and the Morse function $f$ is invariant with respect to this action.
+E. Witten showed that these inequalities can be deduced analytically by studying the asymptotic behaviour of the deformed Laplacian operator.
+In this paper, adopting Witten's approach, we provide an analytic proof for the so-called equivariant Morse inequalities when the underlying manifold is acted upon by the Lie group $G=S^1$ and the Morse function $f$ is invariant with respect to this action.